Preventing Feline Infectious Peritonitis

 To be clear, it is not infectious and it is not peritonitis.
 The feline bit is right!
 A more apt name would be Stress Induced Auto Immune Syndrome.

 Vets consider that the corona virus mutates to the FIP virus.
-But viruses, bacteria and other pathogens are never the cause of ill health.
+Apart from the fact that viruses have never been proved to exist, pathogens are never the cause of ill health.
 They are only the effect, the result, the outcome.
 So treating the effect will have limited, if any, positive influence.
 And likely to have a negative influence bearing in mind the strength and toxicity of the drugs.

 Let’s break down what stress means to us as well as a cat, who are far more sensitive than we are.

-Stress can come from anything that threatens our security either in the body or the mind.
-Physical stress can be short lived – ie a bad smell will make us move away from it thus avoiding problems, such as eating rotting food.
+Physical stress can come from anything that threatens our security either in the body or the mind.
+Physical stress can be short lived – ie a minor injury that heals itself quickly.
+Or long lived from perhaps a more serious and complicated injury.

 Chemical stress can come from a drug (synthetic so foreign) or a toxin.
 We all have an inbuilt aversion to natural toxins.
 But the synthetic toxins, which so abound in our world currently, do not alert our bodies to dangers.
 However, they all cause stress to the body as it struggles to deal with them.